pycom/pycom-documentation/content/firmwareapi/pycom/network/coap.md

 * `token` is the token field from the received message
 * `payload` is the payload of the received message

+#### Coap.register_new_resource_handler(callback)

+Registers a callback function which will be called when a a new resource has been created via PUT operation.

+* `callback` is the callback to be registered.
+It must have the following arguments:
+* `resource` is the new resource which has been created

 #### Coap.new_client_session(destination, port=5683, protocol=UDP)

 Creates a new CoAp Client Session which can be used to communicate with an external CoAp Server.